jeromecoupe/jco_catcount/README.md

 * Determines the channel of entries you want to count (useful if you use the same category for various channels)
 * You can use not clause: `channel="not channel1|channel2"`

+`site_id="1|2"`

+* Optional
+* Determines the site to which entries you want to count belong (only useful in MSM environments)
+* Defaults to the current site if no site_id parameter is specified

 #Multiple site manager
 * compatible
-* only returns entries belonging to the current site
+* only returns entries belonging to the current site if no site_id parameter specified
-* no `site="1"` parameter but can be easily added if needed (ping me)